awslabs/protonizer/README.md

 Note that this is an experimental project and currently only supports generating Proton templates based on [Terraform](https://www.terraform.io/) and [CodeBuild provisioning](https://docs.aws.amazon.com/proton/latest/userguide/ag-works-prov-methods.html).
 The tool also currently only supports primitive [HCL data types](https://developer.hashicorp.com/terraform/language/expressions/types#types) such as `strings`, `numbers`, `bools`, and `lists` of primitive types.
 This is currently aligned with the Proton schema types that are supported by the Proton console.

+## Install

+To install the `protonizer` CLI tool, you can download the latest [release](https://github.com/awslabs/protonizer/releases) for your platform and architecture.

 ## How it works

 Protonizer parses your existing Terraform modules and generates Proton [templates](https://docs.aws.amazon.com/proton/latest/userguide/ag-template-authoring.html) with [schemas](https://docs.aws.amazon.com/proton/latest/userguide/ag-schema.html) based on your input and output variables.
 It also outputs [manifest.yml](https://docs.aws.amazon.com/proton/latest/userguide/ag-wrap-up.html) files that will run `terraform apply` within a Proton-managed environment.